 Our business has lost several people due to the incompetence of their costumer service people.
 The system has doubled charged our customers and not returned money when a comaplaint has been filed.
 They have threatened to charge us an exorbitant fee if we break the contract.
 This has been the worst experience, ever.

 I'm inclined to agree with Ms. LaDue's revue.
 I've been with Total Merchant Services for 15 years.
-Previous card readers that they provided (Nurrit) were fine UNTIL the advent of the Chip.
+Previous card readers that they provided (Nurit) were fine UNTIL the advent of the chip.
 It's been a nightmare ever since.
 We upgraded our wi-fi (including provider) to accommodate the Groovv Pos and it's been nothing but aggravation ever since.
 Tech support doesn't appear to have a real fix for the tablet locking up on PIN purchases.
 Our staff is increasingly frustrated and embarrassed by the daily crashes at point-of-sale.
 My suspicion is that the card reader MP200 is incompatible with the tablet.
-As the Holiday Season approaches I'm very worried that this could do us a lot of lasting harm.
+As the holiday season approaches I'm very worried that this could do us a lot of lasting harm.